Johnathan A. Z. West

 Why Do I Want To Run

-· I am running for State Representative in Derry because we need someone who believes in commonsense values and a nuanced approach; to make sure our government is working for all Granite Staters, not just the top one percent.
+· I am running for State Representative in Derry because we need someone who believes in commonsense values and a nuanced approach; to make sure our government is working for all Granite Staters.

 · No Granite Stater in Derry should have to work two or three jobs just to make a living wage.
 I will support reasonable measures like increasing the minimum wage and expanding employment benefits.